 Racing Venues For The All Star Mile

-The All Star Mile is the only horse ride in Australia that is run at multiple locations.
+The All Star Mile is the only horse race in Australia that is run at multiple locations.
 As the brainchild of Racing Victoria the world's richest mile race is run at three locations - Flemington, Caulfield and Moonee Valley.

 Flemington racecourse is the headquarters of Racing Victoria and is a racecourse steeped in over 100 years of history.
 The home of the iconic Melbourne Cup Flemington is famed for its sprinting straight that stretches over 1200m and wide finishing bend that gives runners on and off pace every chance to win.

 Caulfield is under the control of the Melbourne Racing Club and like Flemington has over 100 years of history.
 Famed for another $5m race in the Caulfield Cup the Melbourne metropolitan track is perfectly located for the All Star Mile.